qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 );
 ```

-Even more sophisticated examples like leveraging all the above techniques in a single query are possible:
+It is possible to combine all the above techniques in a single query:

 ```http
 POST /collections/{collection_name}/points/query